A Major Cause for Obesity and Chronic Disease

 So... here's the answer to the rise in diabetes all over the 'Western Food Eating World'...

-Fructose rapidly leads to weight gain and abdominal obesity ("beer belly"), decreased HDL, increased LDL, elevated triglycerides, elevated blood sugar, and high blood pressure—i.e., classic metabolic syndrome.
+Fructose rapidly leads to weight gain and abdominal obesity ("belly tire"), decreased HDL, increased LDL, elevated triglycerides, elevated blood sugar, and high blood pressure—i.e., classic metabolic syndrome.

 'Metabolic syndrome is a combination of medical disorders that, when occurring together, increase the risk of developing cardiovascular disease and diabetes.
 It affects one in five people in the United States and prevalence increases with age.
 Some studies have shown the prevalence in the USA to be an estimated 25% of the population.'